wayfair-incubator/telefonistka/docs/installation.md

 Environment variables for the webhook process:

-`APPROVER_GITHUB_OAUTH_TOKEN` GitHub oAuth token for automatically approving promotion PRs
+`APPROVER_GITHUB_OAUTH_TOKEN` GitHub OAuth token for automatically approving promotion PRs

-`GITHUB_OAUTH_TOKEN` GitHub main oAuth token for all other GH operations
+`GITHUB_OAUTH_TOKEN` GitHub main OAuth token for all other GH operations

 `GITHUB_HOST` URL for github API, needed for Github Enterprise Server, should include http scheme but no `/api/v3` path, e.g. :`https://my-gh-host.com/`